-- Step 1 Access a workflow by choosing the appropriate menu path and option as described in Workflow Selection, on page 12. - Step 2 Choose a table view from the workflow path displayed beneath the workflow name. - Step 3 Use the features listed below to arrange and navigate within the table view as needed: - To display the list of disabled columns, click the Search Constraints Expand Arrow (). - To hide the list of disabled columns, click the Search Constraints Collapse Arrow (). - To add a disabled column back to the event view, click the Search Constraints Expand Arrow () to expand the search constraints, then click the column name under Disabled Columns. - To show or hide (disable) a column, click Clear () next to any column name.
+- Step 4 Use the features listed below to arrange and navigate within the table view as needed: - To display the list of disabled columns, click the Search Constraints Expand Arrow (). - To hide the list of disabled columns, click the Search Constraints Collapse Arrow (). - To add a disabled column back to the event view, click the Search Constraints Expand Arrow () to expand the search constraints, then click the column name under Disabled Columns.

+• To show or hide (disable) a column, click Clear (\times) next to any column name.
 In the pop-up window that appears, check or clear the appropriate check boxes to indicate which columns you want to display, then click Apply.